 NTA in the news

-2 March 2016: CCTV America program, Workers in China have mixed feelings about retirement age increase, features interview with NTA's Andrew Mason.
+2 March 2016: CCTV America program, Workers in China have mixed feelings about retirement age increase, features an interview with NTA's Andrew Mason.
 As the Chinese government considers raising the retirement age, Mason sees several opportunities for improvement.
 Read the article and see the interview on the CCTV website.

 9 October 2014: Global Study: Low Birth Rates Can Bring Surprising Economic Benefits in East-West Wire.